 Share the scene

 Click Share to share the scene by email or social media, embed it in a website, or create a web app from the scene.

 Settings contains tools where you can adjust performance quality and mouse navigation settings for your browser.

 Choose from the following settings to optimize 3D graphics rendering:

 - Performance—Increased stability and speed by reducing data load

 Display scene in full screen

-Click Full Screen in the lower right to launch full screen mode.
+Click Full Screen at the lower right to switch to full screen mode.
 Exit the full screen by clicking Exit Full Screen (Esc) or pressing Esc on your keyboard.